InQuicker/ktmpl/README.md

         Supplies a value for the named parameter

 ARGS:
-    <template>    Path to the template file to be processed
+    <template>    Path to the template file to be processed (use "-" to read from stdin)
 ```

 ## Usage